convisolabs/electrosphere/README.md

 <br>

 ## **And that 's it!**
-Thanks for all your contributions and efforts towards improving the Conviso Platform documentation.
+Thanks for all your contributions and efforts towards improving this work.
 We thank you for being part of our community!